 The Chumphon Archipelago consists of numerous islands from popular touristic to untouched ones.
 Using Chumphon as a start point, the islands of Ko Samui, Ko Nang Yuan, Ko Tao, and Ko Phangan can be reached by your sailing boat or catamaran.
 The archipelago also includes Mu Ko National Park and Ang Thong National Marine Park, the 2 marine national parks

 Krabi Province is full of beautiful spots, including Ao Nang, Rai Leh, and the long golden shore of Ko Lanta.
 Ko Phi Phi, notable as a true utopia island, has been experiencing massive development since the release of the film The Beach in 2000.
 Ko Pha Ngan gives the best of both worlds, with well-developed beaches and empty ones a short ride away.

 Ko Chang is a bit like Ko Samui used to be, it has a backpacker vibe but is fairly laid-back and there is accommodation in all the price ranges.
 If you're looking for unspoiled beaches, Ko Kut is a good choice.
 Ko Samet is the closest island beach to Bangkok, but its northern beaches are quite developed and hotels are full on weekends and public holidays.

-Wide stretches of dazzling coastline and glistening seas.
-The one island even more breathtaking than the other.
+Wide stretches of dazzling coastline, and glistening seas.
+One island is even more breathtaking than the other.
 Small pieces of heaven waiting for you to be awed by their beauty.

-The Phang Nga Bay just east of the base in Yacht Haven is impressive due to the extraordinary shapes of massive limestone rocks rising up high from the emerald water.
-The most famous one being Ko Tapu or The James Bond Island, that appeared in the 1974’s movie "The Man With The Golden Gun" and gained immense popularity.
+The Phang Nga Bay just east of the base in Yacht Haven is impressive due to the extraordinary shapes of massive limestone rocks rising high from the emerald water.
+The most famous one is Ko Tapu or The James Bond Island, which appeared in the 1974’s movie "The Man With The Golden Gun" and gained immense popularity.